ejriffer/Data-410-Final-Project/README.md

 **Random Forest Classifier**

-Random forest classifier is an ensemble model, made up of many decision trees.
+Random forest classifier is an ensemble model as it is made up of many decision trees.
 The prediction from a random forest is found by taking the average from every tree in the forest.
 To make sure each tree is not exactly identical new data will be boostraped, or randomly generated in a way that is still very similar to the original set.

 **K-Nearest Neighbors Classifier**